A Top-Ranked Liberal Arts College

 Scripps College is a top-ranked liberal arts college and the women’s college of The Claremont Colleges.
 Founded in 1926 by Ellen Browning Scripps, the College has provided exceptional education to equip talented students intellectually and morally with the skills, experience, and discernment to lead satisfying and productive professional and personal lives.
 In the founder’s words, “The paramount obligation of a college is to develop in its students the ability to think clearly and independently and the ability to live confidently, courageously and hopefully.”
 These fundamental principles remain central and relevant to the mission of the College today.

-Current enrollment of degree seeking undergraduates is approximately 980 women from 47 states and 21 countries.
-Roughly 36% are students of color.
-There are 88 full-time faculty members, 100% of who possess Ph.D. or appropriate terminal degrees.
-For the 2012-2013 fiscal year, total revenues and expenses were $59.6 million and $58.1 million, respectively.
-As of June 30, 2013, total net assets were $392.9 million, of which endowment funds totaled approximately $282 million.
+Current enrollment of degree seeking undergraduates is approximately 1,100.
+There are 96 full-time faculty members, 99% of who possess PhD or appropriate terminal degrees.
+At the close of the 2019 fiscal year, total revenues and expenses were $88 million and $73 million, respectively.
+As of June 30, 2019, total net assets were $513 million, of which endowment funds totaled approximately $380 million.

 The Claremont Colleges